-The common angelica, Angelica archangelica, is a biennial aromatic plant that is fantastic in every way.
+The angelica, Angelica archangelica, is a biennial aromatic plant that is fantastic in every way.

-It belongs to the Apiaceae family, formerly called Umbelliferae, in reference to their inflorescences.
-This family also includes carrots, fennel, chervil and coriander.
+It belongs to the Apiaceae family, formerly known as Umbelliferae, in reference to their inflorescences.
+This family also includes carrots, fennel, chervil, and coriander.
 Like angelica, all these plants are used in cooking due to their strong aromatic qualities.

-This is also a plant of cool to damp environments, native to northern Europe, with countless qualities, particularly medicinal ones.
-Some believe these properties inspired its name, "angelica" or "herb of the angels."
-It is primarily considered a tonic with an aniseed-like flavour.
-While all parts of the plant are edible, we will focus on how to harvest and store the seeds for their beneficial properties.
+It is also a plant of fresh to moist environments, native to northern Europe, with countless qualities, particularly medicinal ones.
+Some believe these qualities inspired its name, "angelica" or "herb of the angels."
+It is primarily regarded as a tonic with an anise-like flavour.
+While all parts of the plant can be consumed, we will focus on how to harvest and store the seeds for their medicinal benefits.

 Angelica archangelica (photo sources: stems FarceRéjeane Wikipedia / seeds Agnieszka Kwiecien Wikimedia)